Support for Smokers Wanting to Quit

 There's an App for That

-That's a familiar phrase to many.
-If you're trying to quit smoking, you can use your smartphone to help you.
-There are several free apps that will help you on your quest to quit smoking.
-Just use a basic word search in your operating system's app store, download it to your device, and you will be on your way.
+If you want to quit smoking, use your smartphone.
+There are several free apps that can help.
+Just use a basic word search in your app store.
+Download it to your device, and you will be ready.

 Spirituality and Smoking Cessation